|

 The future of Northern Maritime Research is a secure cloud-based database with the capability of creating interactive maps based on requested records (having spent the last 15 years adding latitude-longitude coordinates to as many records as possible).
 This will be a subscription-based service with proceeds going to an educational institution offering programs in Marine History, etc. The selected institution (suggestions being considered) will then disperse the funds for field research projects.

 * As for now, I intend to continue updating the database as long as I am able.
-Since 2023, I have been reviewing a Lloyd's Registry of Shipping - Casualty Returns from 1890 to 1976 (already reviewed, added or updated data, determined coordinates where possible plus correcting typesetting errors from 1890 to 1922 plus 1946 to 1976 - should complete reviewing data by 2026-27).
-After that I plan to begin reviewing the "Boston News-Letter" (on micro print cards) for 1704 to 1776.
+Since 2023, I have been reviewing Lloyd's Register of Casualty Returns from 1890 to 1976 .
+So far, I have reviewed all years except for 1918, 1919, 1927, 1928, 1929, 1932, 1933, 1934, 1935, 1936, 1937, 1938, 1939, 1940, 1941 and 1942.
+I hope to complete reviewing this data by 2027.
+After that I plan to begin reviewing the "Boston News-Letter" from 1704 to 1776 (on micro print cards).

 If you have any suggestions for the future of Northern Maritime Research, please email me at info@NorthernMaritimeResearch.com